Telemedicine Management Services Agreements: Corporate Practice of Medicine, Fee-Splitting, Regulatory Compliance

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide healthcare counsel on structuring telemedicine management service agreements.
+This CLE course will guide healthcare counsel on structuring telemedicine management service agreements.
 The panel will discuss considerations for both the management group and the healthcare providers and legal risks with such agreements.
 The panel will also discuss a recent IRS rule that addresses healthcare management services.
 The panel will offer best practices for addressing healthcare regulatory issues in telemedicine management services.

 - Considerations when determining to enter into a management services arrangement